Laser Glaucoma Treatment Prices in Australia – Complete Guide

 How Laser Glaucoma Treatment Works

-Laser glaucoma treatment helps reduce intraocular pressure (IOP).
-It improves the way fluid drains from the eye or creates a new pathway.
+Laser glaucoma treatment lowers intraocular pressure (IOP) by improving the drainage of fluid from the eye or by creating an alternative pathway.

-The two main laser procedures in Australia are:
+The two main types of laser glaucoma surgery in Australia are:

-These are usually done in an outpatient setting and take less than 30 minutes.
+Both procedures are typically performed as outpatient treatments and take less than 30 minutes.

 Medicare and Public Hospital Costs

-In Australia, Medicare covers part of the cost of laser glaucoma treatment if it is deemed medically necessary.
+In Australia, Medicare may cover part or all of the laser glaucoma surgery cost if it is deemed medically necessary.

-Typical Medicare rebates range from $200 – $400 depending on the procedure.
+• Typical rebates – range from AUD $200 to $400, depending on the type of laser procedure.

 Private Laser Glaucoma Treatment Costs in Australia